 During summer or in hot regions people desire to have a comfortable indoor environment.
 The temperature of the world is rising day by day and many factors are causing this issue.
 Global warming is one of the biggest reasons behind the increase in outdoor temperatures worldwide.
-Because of this global problem living indoors during summer time has become difficult and uncomfortable.
+This global problem has made living or working indoors difficult and uncomfortable.
 Therefore to fix this problem humans have created an air conditioner (AC).
 It is an indoor temperature-controlling system invented in the early 20th century.
-Today, an AC can be found in most homes.
+In today’s world, an air conditioner can be found in most residential and commercial buildings.

 An air conditioner is part of the HVAC (heating, ventilation, and air conditioning) system and it also consists of an air filter.
 The filter helps the AC to work properly and provides other functions also.
 But many people face a problem once or more in their life and that is their air conditioner is not cooling.
-By understanding the reasons behind not cooling AC and the importance of an air filter in AC individuals can address this problem properly.
+By understanding the reasons behind an AC that is not cooling and the importance of an air filter in AC, individuals can address this problem properly.

 How Do Air Conditioners Work?